Chart Color Schemes

 Pottsville features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 78.1% of all households, including 35.3% couples with children, 30.6% couples without children, and 11.4% single parent families.
 Non-family households comprise the remaining 21.9%, with lone person households at 20.1% and group households making up 1.9%.
-The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.4.
+The median household size is 2.7 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households